Former President Jimmy Carter, speaking to the Parliament of the World's Religions in 2009-DEC said:

 Overview of this section:

 Almost all oppressed groups in the world are minorities.
 Women are a notable exception.
 In spite of wide-spread gender-based abortion access in some Asian countries and elsewhere in the world, women still form a slight majority of the human population.

-the assignment of second class citizenship to women was considered as normal and natural a part of Christianity and many other religions as were human slavery and the execution of homosexuals, witches, and religious dissenters.
+the assignment of second class citizenship to women was considered as normal and natural a part of Christianity and many other religions as were human slavery and the routine imprisonment or execution of homosexuals, witches, and religious dissenters.